Hadacol: Promotion

 The American Medical Association was also unappreciative.
 In an official press release in 1951, the AMA stated "It is hoped that no doctor will be uncritical enough to join in the promotion of Hadacol.
 It is difficult to imagine how one could do himself or his profession greater harm from the standpoint of the abuse of the trust of a patient suffering from any condition.
 Hadacol is not a specific medication.
 It is not even a specific preventive measure."

-LeBlanc flooded the airwaves with testimonials to the powers of the seemingly miraculous (yet foul tasting) brown liquid and turned the jingle called "Hadacol Boogie" into a popular recording.
+LeBlanc flooded the airwaves with testimonials to the powers of the brown liquid and turned the jingle called "Hadacol Boogie" into a popular recording.
 Promotional items included various fliers, signs and clocks, a "Captain Hadacol" comic book, T-shirts, lipstick, an almanac, plastic thimbles printed with the Hadacol logo, water pistols and cowboy-style holsters, glasses used for taking the diluted mixture, and a stamped metal token redeemable for 25¢ towards the purchase of any bottle of Hadacol (LeBlanc placed his own portrait on the front of the token, and the trademarked logo on the back).
-These items, along with the Hadacol bottles and the boxes they were packaged in, are now sought-after items and fetch high prices among collectors of Southern memorabilia and medical quackery.
+These items, along with the Hadacol bottles and the boxes they were packaged in, are now sought-after items among collectors of Southern memorabilia and medical quackery.

 In 1950, LeBlanc offered a handsome financial incentive to anyone who could provide him with a parrot that was trained to say "Polly wants Hadacol!"
 The parrot was to be exhibited at promotions.
 The offer included the following:

 The owner of such a bird, if selected, will be given a reasonable compensation on a contract basis.
 The owner and the parrot will travel in a limousine with the parrot's name engraved in gold on the door and will stay only at the best hotels.
 The parrot will be furnished a gold cage and its life insured.
 The parrot will visit large drugstores, perform at conventions, etc., and may be presented on radio and television.
 The Le Blanc Corporation has a triple A high credit rating.